tnagler/tnagler.github.io/software.md

 title: "Software"
 ---

-I spent a lot of my time writing open source software for statistical computing.
+I spend a lot of my time writing open source software for statistical computing.
 You can find an overview of my projects below.

 -----